ssd-tutorials/remove-records-checkboxes/README.md

-# remove-records-checkboxes
+# Remove records with selectable checkboxes
-Exercise files for the course Remove records with selectable checkboxes
+Exercise files for the course **Remove records with selectable checkboxes**